LucaFontanot/dbd-map-overlay/TERMS AND PRIVACY.md

 7. Contact
    - If you have any questions regarding these Terms, please contact admin@lucaservers.com
+8. Images
+   - Users are prohibited from using the "custom image" or "request image update" feature with illicit images (Gore, Pornography, Harassment, and images unrelated to the program's purpose).
+   - Images used with the "custom image" or "request image update" functions are uploaded to a server, and users bear full responsibility for the confidentiality and content of these images.
+   - The server utilizes AI tools to analyze uploaded images.
+If unlawful uses (harassment, abuse involving minors, etc.) are detected, the user will be blocked from using the service.
+Following manual review, we reserve the right to report the incident to the appropriate authorities.

 # Privacy Policy for DBD Map Overlay